1. Parliamentary Procedure:

 (d) All discussion is addressed to him (the chair).

 It is important that everyone be punctual so that meetings begin and end on time.
 If the local's by laws or the agenda specifies that a meeting adjourn at a set time the Chairperson may adjourn the meeting at that time.
 A member may however move that the time be extended.
-His motion must be seconded and receive a two thirds majority vote to pass.
+The motion must be seconded and receive a two thirds majority vote to pass.

 Where the time of adjournment has not been previously set it may be extended by a simple majority vote against a motion to adjourn.